Last Updated on

 2. Mental Health Screening

 Mental health issues like anxiety disorders, depression or eating disorders can pose a problem while conceiving a baby.
 Since there will be massive mood swings, this may increase the disorders and will interfere with conception.
 To decrease the risk of mood disorders, a preconception mental health screening will be carried out by your doctor during or after the check-up.
+This also concerns any changes pertaining to drugs that were being used previously

 3. Urine Tests